earthly/earthly-vs-gha/README.md

 - `EARTHLY_ORG` - The name of your Earthly org where your satellite was created.
 - `SATELLITE_NAME` - The name of your Earthly satellite

+To get access to an Earthly Satellite, sign up for Earthly Free Tier at ...